|Royal Inca : 7D

 To the attractions included in the program

-Note: If no Inca Trail permits are available, we can offer an alternative hike to Machu Picchu.
+Note: If the Inca Trail is unavailable, we offer an alternative hike to Machu Picchu.